kristianmandrup/react-mxgraph-typescript-starter/README.md

 dec.decode(node, graph.getModel());
 ```

-See [Docs](./docs) for more API documentation and API usage examples.
+See the extensive [Documentation](./docs) included for API documentation and usage examples.